liwuhen/AD-MultiTask/README.md

 - [Supported Object Tracking](./docs/hpcdoc/source/algorithm/Supported_Object_Tracking.md)

 # Performances
+- Dataset:
+    - BDD100K
-- Dataset: The validation dataset is TinyCOCO, which contains 1,000 training samples and 500 test samples.
-All models in the table were trained on the full COCO2017 dataset.
+        > The validation dataset is BDD100K, which contains 70000 training samples and 10000 val samples.
+All models in the table were trained on the full BDD100K dataset.
+    - nuscenes
+        > The validation dataset is nuscenes-mini.
+All models in the table were trained on the full nuscenes dataset.
-- Model: The deployed model is the 's' version of the YOLO series.
+- Model: The deployed model is the 's' version of the YOLO multi-task network series.
 - Quantize: Quantization was performed using NVIDIA's Post-Training Quantization (PTQ) method.

 |Model|Platform|Resolution|mAP50-95(fp32)|mAP50(fp32)|mAP50-95(fp16)|mAP50(fp16)|mAP50-95(int8)|mAP50(int8)|